EliasDB21/beet-it-jobs-taxonomy/README.md

 ## Why BEET?

+A decade of digitalization has pushed **Technology-driven roles to the center of the global job market**, yet employers and educators still lack a common, **skills-first** language to describe what different IT jobs actually require.
+That inconsistency makes it harder to (i) classify jobs accurately, (ii) align training, and (iii) forecast demand.
+Existing standards such as **ISCO-08** are invaluable but not sufficiently granular for today’s hybrid roles and fast-moving stacks.
+This paper presents **BEET**: a hierarchical framework built from **real job postings** collected worldwide between **2023 and 2025**.
+> Source: World Economic Forum; Frontiers in Education (2025)

-The IT sector is rapidly evolving, and existing classification systems, such as ISCO-08, lack the necessary granularity for IT job roles.
-BEET addresses this gap by introducing:
+**BEET** addresses this gap by introducing:

 - A hierarchical structure with 5 major groups, 15 sub-major groups, and 35 unit groups as shown in Figure 1.